-The primary function of the Curriculum Materials and Technology Center (CMTC) is to provide current resources, media, and services to the School of Education students, faculty, and staff as they design and utilize instructional materials.
-The CMTC also offers its services and resources to other campus and community organizations; however, priority is given to School of Education patrons.
+The primary function of the Education Learning Commons (ELC), formerly the CMTC, is to provide current resources, media and services to Orlean Beeson School of Education students, faculty and staff as they design and utilize instructional materials.
+The ELC also offers its services and resources to other campus and community organizations; however, priority is given to school of education patrons.

-The CMTC consists of four areas: instructional technology lab, open study/meeting area, education library, and resource lab.
+The ELC consists of four areas: instructional technology lab, open study/meeting area, education library and resource lab.
 Areas are also available for students to study, relax, work and preview materials.

 Location and Directions

-The CMTC is located on the third floor of the Orlean Bullard Beeson School of Education.
-To get to the CMTC, turn into the main entrance into Samford.
+The ELC is located on the third floor of the Orlean Bullard Beeson Hall.
+To get to the ELC, turn into the main entrance into Samford.
 At the stop sign, turn left.
 Follow the road around the curve past the football stadium on your left.
 Continue up the hill to the stop sign.
 Continue straight.
 You will see the School of Education on your left.

 Hours of Operation

 For current hours of operation, please call 205-726-2558.
-The CMTC follows the Samford academic calendar and is open when classes are in session.
+The ELC follows the Samford academic calendar and is open when classes are in session.

 Mission and Vision

-The CMTC advances the mission of Samford University through its approach to education in a Christian environment and training of Teacher Education students, faculty, and staff.
-The CMTC seeks to prepare students by providing a variety of educational and technology resources in order to facilitate students’ understanding, acquisition, development, integration and application of knowledge, skills, technology, equity, accountability and dispositions both personally and professionally.
-The CMTC seeks to be a resource for faculty as they prepare professional teacher-leaders and in their role as scholar-teachers by providing both personnel support and other educational and technology resources necessary to maintain a successful Teacher Education program.
+The ELC advances the mission of Samford University through its approach to education in a Christian environment and training of Teacher Education students, faculty and staff.
+The ELC seeks to prepare students by providing a variety of educational and technology resources in order to facilitate students’ understanding, acquisition, development, integration and application of knowledge, skills, technology, equity, accountability and dispositions both personally and professionally.
+The ELC seeks to be a resource for faculty as they prepare professional teacher-leaders and in their role as scholar-teachers by providing both personnel support and other educational and technology resources necessary to maintain a successful Teacher Education program.

-- The CMTC serves as an educational resource and support for students and faculty at Samford University.
+- The ELC serves as an educational resource and support for students and faculty at Samford University.

-- The CMTC serves as an educational resource for the community and university partners.
+- The ELC serves as an educational resource for the community and university partners.